Why Rodents In Your Costa Mesa Home Are A Big Problem

 When it comes to prevention, there isn’t much you can do to keep mice and rats out of your house.
 Mice are so small (about three inches long at the most), that they’ll squeeze through the cracks and crevices in your house to find a way in.
 They’ll also chew their way in if necessary.
 Rats, on the other hand, take a more intelligent approach.
 These larger rodents are very smart compared to mice, so they’ll wait in hiding for an opportune moment to sneak in through an open garage door or vent.

 While keeping them out can be tough, there are a few things you may be able to do to make your property less attractive:

 Mice are even more prolific.
 While they are more susceptible to traps and poison, a mouse infestation in your house can grow to dozens in a matter of weeks, rendering home remedies ineffective.
 With health hazards on the line, do you really want infestations to continue popping back up as you get rid of one or two rodents at a time?
-Sometimes, the only thing to do is enlist the help of a professional pest control company.
+Sometimes, the only thing to do is enlist the help of a professional pest control company in Southern California.
 The safest, most effective way to deal with rodent infestations is to call in the experts - Smart Pest Control.
-Reach out to us today and get on your way to having a rodent-free home.
+Reach out to us today for rodent control services in Costa Mesa.